 • During the induction period in GRAVITI, 6 (0.4%) of 1376 TREMFYA SC injections were associated with injection-site reactions (ISRs), including pruritus, erythema, and swelling.
 ISRs beyond the induction period with TREMFYA SC remained low (≤1%) and were comparable regardless of induction administration route.

-• During the induction period, no cases of active TB, anaphylaxis, serum sickness reactions, MACE, or VTE were reported.
+• During the induction period, no cases of active tuberculosis, anaphylaxis, serum sickness reactions, major adverse cardiovascular events, or venous thromboembolism were reported.

 • One opportunistic infection (esophageal candidiasis) was reported in patients receiving PBO in both the IV and SC induction groups, whereas 2 opportunistic infections (cytomegalovirus infection and esophageal candidiasis) were reported in the TREMFYA IV induction group and none in the TREMFYA SC induction group.